diversen/is-defined-eval/README.md

 # is-defined-eval

-Checks if a variable is defined
+Checks if a variable is defined.

 (Eval)uates a variable `identifier` like this:

 	'typeof ' + identifier + ' !== "undefined"'

+Consider it as a shortcut to the above.

 Example (on nodejs in console):